Students with Disabilities

 - Diagnosing professional may not be a family member.

 Coordinating Services for Students with Disabilities

-Once a student has the necessary documentation, he or she should contact the director of the Learning Skills Center at Mary Baldwin University, Beverly Askegaard, 540-887-7250, for a meeting.
-At that time, the student should be prepared to present the documentation and complete a confidential memo to define his or her request for accommodations.
+Once a student has the necessary documentation, they should contact the disability services coordinator at Mary Baldwin University, Carey Usher, 540-887-7064, for a meeting.
+At that time, the student should be prepared to present the documentation and complete a confidential memo to define their request for accommodations.

-The student will take the memo to his or her professors to discuss needs.
+The student will take the memo to their professors to discuss needs.
 Because all students at Mary Baldwin University receive individual attention, special requests are not usually difficult to manage.
-The director of the Learning Skills Center will help negotiate accommodations as needed.
+The disability services coordinator will help negotiate accommodations as needed.